-German court feels that Samsung Galaxy Tab 10.1N is likely to avoid Apple injunctionAlex Wagner - Senior News Editor
+German court feels that Samsung Galaxy Tab 10.1N is likely to avoid Apple injunctionAlex Wagner - Editorial Director of News and Content

 After successfully gaining a injunction against the Samsung Galaxy Tab 10.1 in Germany earlier this year, Apple recently set its sights on the revised Galaxy Tab 10.1N.
 However, it doesn't sound like the Cupertino firm will have the same luck with the new Tab, as the judge overseeing the case has said that the court is unlikely to grant Apple an injunction.
 Judge Johanna Brueckner-Hofmann said at a hearing that she feels that Samsung has sufficiently moved away from Apple's protected design with the Tab 10.1N.
 The judge continued: